jordanmaguire/seed_helper/README.md

 The function `load_yaml_file` accepts a single argument `path` that is the path to a .yml file.

-`load_yaml_file` also accepts a block that takes an argument `hash` representing the contents of each YAML structure in the .yml file.
+`load_yaml_file` also accepts a block that provides an argument `hash` representing the contents of each YAML structure in the .yml file.

 For example, a .yml file that has a structure such as: